camgnostic/sigma-saas/scenarios/3-4-17/unitedstatesidentificationchallengetasks.md

   - As such: should we view the semantic language as a sort of map of stateless pages that can be traversed in the order specified in the user story (but don't explicitly describe that routing)?
   - Put another way - do we sort of view the path from user story -> specification as a stripping of directionality (and even edges altogether) from the directed graph of user stories and producing a well-defined set of nodes?

+_Question responses_:

+- Student encouragement to study vs. server-driven: outside the scope of the spec.
+Merely need to say "if there is a study option available for this student, it is displayed in this view/page/action"
+- Relationship between student activity and teacher views: outside the scope of the spec.
+Same answer.
+"If there is quantitative data on student progress to display, it is displayed here" - again that can be mapped to an endpoint automatically that will later have programmer-magic applied to make those decisions.

 ```
 student-page:
   notifications